 (a) It is a public or nonprofit organization;

-(c) It receives funding for pregnancy prevention services through Title X of the Public Health Services Act; and
+(c) It is qualified to receive funding for pregnancy prevention services through Title X of the Public Health Services Act; and

 (d) It provides pregnancy prevention services in accordance with Chapter 5160-21 of the Administrative Code;

 (3) An outpatient rehabilitation clinic that delivers rehabilitation services at a medicare-certified rehabilitation agency, defined in 42 C.F.R.
 485.703 (October 1, 2022), or at a medicare-certified comprehensive outpatient rehabilitation facility (CORF), defined in 42 C.F.R.
 485.51 (October 1, 2022);